SD-0924/Batool-Shilleh-typescript/README.md

 - **Resizing**: Resize images to specified dimensions.
 - **Cropping**: Crop images to specific regions.
 - **Watermarking**: Add watermarks to images.
-- **File Management**: Upload, download, and manage images in a structured folder.
+- **File Management**: Upload, download, and manage images using Cloudinary for cloud storage.
+- **Deployment**: Deployed on Render for easy access and scalability.

 ## Technologies Used
 - **Node.js** and **Express.js** for backend development.
 - **TypeScript** for type safety and maintainability.
 - **Sharp** for advanced image processing.
 - **Multer** for handling file uploads.
+- **Cloudinary** for image storage and management.
 - **Jest** and **Supertest** for testing.

 ## Setup and Installation